Day of the Dead celebration. Credit: Christian Moreno/Pixabay

 - Day of the Dead.
 Honor your family’s dearly departed and learn the nuances of this Latin festival at events around Seattle, including at Seattle Center, Tacoma Art Museum and Phinney Neighborhood Center.

 - Yulefest.
 The Nordic among us really know Christmas.
 Find Scandinavian crafts for the kids, traditional foods and straw ornaments for gift giving at the Nordic Museum’s annual event, typically held the third weekend in November.

 - Winterfest.
 Beginning on the Friday after Thanksgiving, Seattle Center’s awesome holiday celebration features free entertainment at the Armory, as well as a miniature train layout, ice carving demonstrations and even an ice rink.

-- Magic Season in Bellevue.
-Snowflake Lane, Garden d’Lights and the Magic Season ice arena are three reasons Bellevue shines brighter than ever in holiday fun, which kicks off right after Thanksgiving and runs through December.
+- Holiday season in Bellevue.
+Snowflake Lane, Garden d’Lights and Downtown Park's covered ice-skating arena are three reasons Bellevue shines brighter than ever in holiday fun, which kicks off right after Thanksgiving and runs through December.